Jovica Milijić: 2017–18

 During the regular stage, Valletta won all eleven matches, including derbies against Ħamrun Tre Angeli (5–3) and Luxol St. Andrews (4–2).
 In the latter match, played before a large crowd at the Corradino Pavilion, Milijić, connecting with an inviting cross by Gia Nikvashvili, tapped the ball home from close range in the closing minutes of the first half and added another early in the second half, giving his team a decisive lead.
 In the tactically disciplined encounter, despite two goals from Mark Zammit later in the match, the Saints were unable to draw level.
 Meanwhile, Valletta suffered a major disappointment after being eliminated in the quarter-finals of the cup by the eventual winners, the University of Malta.

-In the Elite Group derby against Luxol, Valletta suffered their only defeat during both league phases, losing 0–5 and finishing level on points with the St. Andrew’s side.
+In the Elite Group derby against Luxol, Valletta suffered their only defeat during both league phases, losing 0–5 and finishing level on points with the St. Andrew's side.
 In another derby at the same stage, the Citizens secured a convincing 8–2 victory over Ħamrun, and Milijić was on target in the second half.
-However, with Milijić in the starting line-up, City lost 2-1 to Luxol in the Pre-Play Offs Decider, allowing the Saints to finish on top of the Elite’s table.
+However, with Milijić in the starting line-up, City lost 2–1 to Luxol in the Pre-Play Offs Decider, allowing the Saints to finish on top of the Elite's table.
 It was a balanced and highly tactical encounter, with both teams employing the flying goalkeeper.

+After a 5–1 and 4–2 double win in the play-off semi-finals against Ħamrun, Valletta convincingly won the first leg of the final against Luxol, 5–1.
+In the second leg, following a goalless first half, Milijić scored to put the Citizens ahead.
+The match ended 2–2 in regular time after Emil Răducu equalised, sending the tie to a penalty shoot-out, where the City ultimately prevailed 3–2, which qualified the team from the capital for the 2018–19 Champions League tournament held in North Macedonia.

 St. George's Bormla

-The following summer, Milijić signed for St. George’s, the finalists of the previous season's edition of the FMA Futsal Challenger Cup with an ambition of going a step further that season.
+The following summer, Milijić signed for St. George's, the finalists of the previous season's edition of the FMA Futsal Challenger Cup with an ambition of going a step further that season.
 He scored his debut goal in the blue-and-white kit during a defeat to Swieqi United, reducing the score to 1–4.
 In the final two rounds of the first stage, Milijić scored two additional goals—one in a 5–5 draw against Ta' Xbiex and another in a 5–3 victory over Marsaskala.
 It was only enough to secure a place in the Challenger Futsal League, as the Bormla side narrowly missed out on qualifying for the Premier League in the second phase of the championship.
-Before the start of the cup phase, St. George’s recorded four wins in the league stage, with Milijić scoring once in an 8–1 victory over Fgura United.
+Before the start of the cup phase, St. George's recorded four wins in the league stage, with Milijić scoring once in an 8–1 victory over Fgura United.